HASC Concert: Production

-Sheya Mendlowitz produced the concert for its first thirty years.
-Eli Gerstner produced it from 2016 to 2022, followed by Shloime Steinmetz from 2023.
+Sheya Mendlowitz produced the concert for majority of its first eighteen years.
+Suki and Ding produced it from 2006 to 2015, Eli Gerstner produced it from 2016 to 2022, followed by Shloime Steinmetz from 2023.

 The concert was originally directed for the first thirty years by Yisroel Lamm, conducting the Neginah Orchestra.
 Following his retirement, various conductors participated, sometimes several in one show, including Yoeli Dikman, Rafi Grady, Yuval Stupel, Tzvi Blumenfeld of Freilach Band, and Mendy Hershkowitz.

 The concert is hosted by Nachum Segal, who succeeded the original host, Zale Newman.

 Chaim Tutio has been the official concert photographer since 2016, succeeding Stan Weiss.

 Recent concerts

 The 37th concert, held on January 5, 2024, included a hologram of performer Shlomo Carlebach, which generated controversy.